 3. Prespes Lakes

-248 km west of Thessaloniki, in the mountainous northwestern Macedonia part of Greece, is located the National Park of the 2 Prespes lakes.
-The Prespes lakes actually are shared by three countries: Greece, North Macedonia, and Albania.
+Located roughly ~248 km (~154 miles) west of Thessaloniki, the National Park of the two Prespes Lakes is a mountainous, virgin paradise shared by Greece, North Macedonia, and Albania.

 4. Mount Olympus National Park